chipsalliance/Caliptra/doc/Caliptra.md

 * SoC shall expose and document an API for a tester to invoke zeroization.
 * SoC shall indicate that zeroization has occurred by statically asserting GENERIC_INPUT_WIRE[0] to Caliptra.
 * SoC shall set Caliptra’s security state to DebugUnlock by ORing it with the zeroization status signal.
-* SoC shall expose Caliptra ereg as API for a tester to read.
+* SoC shall expose Caliptra architectural registers as API for a tester to read.
 * SoC shall ensure authorization for this API to guard against denial-of-service attacks.
 The authorization design is left to the vendor.

 #### Fuse map